A Complete Guide to Data Breaches

 Staying on top of the information security requirements for a healthcare organization can be a significant challenge.
 Appointing positions, such as a CISO, to lead the company’s IT security efforts is an effective way to keep the business on track and to implement a data breach response plan effectively when necessary.

 Regardless of size, healthcare organizations must necessarily deal with the challenge of protecting patient data.
-A dedicated IT team can monitor threats, maintain firewalls and threat detection software, keep systems up to date, monitor and modify permissions, and monitor third-party vendors and other partners.
+A dedicated IT team can monitor threats, maintain firewalls and threat detection software, keep systems up to date, monitor and modify permissions, and monitor third-party vendors and other partners as part of a Third-Party Risk Management program.

 Learn how UpGuard helps the healthcare industry prevent data breaches >